Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 ### 3. Set Clear Color

-We have the canvas and our brush; now we need a color to paint with.
-To set the clear color, WebGL provides the function:
+Now that we have the canvas and our brush but before we start drawing, WebGL needs to know **what color to use when the canvas is reset or prepared for drawing**.
+This color is called the **clear color**, and WebGL lets us set it using the following function:

 ```js
 gl.clearColor(1, 0, 0, 1)
 ```

 You might be wondering what these four numbers mean.
 They represent the **RGBA** values, normalized to the range **0 to 1**.
 Here we are setting the color to red.

+Note: The term “clear” might seem confusing at this point.
+Its meaning will be explained in the next step.

 ### 4. Clear the Color Buffer

 To paint the canvas, WebGL provides the following function: